DragnaCarta/Curse-of-Strahd-Reloaded/Campaign/Items/artifacts/icon_of_ravenloft.md

 ---

 ## After Redemption — Secondary Uses
-Post-Abbot-arc, the Icon retains its properties and can be used in the final battle or for consecrating defensive positions during the war council (Month 4, Week 4).
+Post-Abbot-arc, the Icon retains its properties and can be used in the final battle or for consecrating defensive positions during the war council (Module 4, Session 4).

 **War council use:** Consecrate the town square of Vallaki as a fallback defensive position — undead cannot enter for 24 hours, buying the civilians time.